afr2903/navigation_challenge/README.md

 -
 ```
 Now you can enjoy watching the robot following your path ;)

+Here is the video demonstration of the whole project process: https://youtu.be/m2oyLRKSaFA

 Try adding obstacles during the runtime to witness the ROSNavigation Stack robustness and adaptability.

 Any feedback is appreciated <3